hgvinayak/hgvinayak/README.md

  # 👋 Hi, I’m Vinayak Hiremath

  💠**About Me**
- -- Aspiring Data Analyst with 2 years of experience in leveraging MS Excel, Google Sheets, Power BI, SQL, Google Analytics-4, and Looker Studio.
-Skilled in data cleaning, transformation, and visualization to extract insights and drive business decisions.
-I am eager to apply my skills to contribute to a dynamic team and support data-driven decision-making
+ -- Experienced Data Analyst with a solid foundation and diverse experience in the field.
+With 2+ years of experience in leveraging MS Excel, Power BI, Google Analytics, Google Sheets, and Looker Studio.

+-- Skilled in data cleaning, transformation, and visualization to extract insights and drive business decisions.
+I am eager to apply my skills to contribute to a dynamic team and support data-driven decision-making.

  **📌Welcome to my GitHub Profile!**